25 Jul Are you a UK resident for Tax Purposes

 Besides income tax, there are a number of other tax traps that could ensnare the unwary expat, even if they have been abroad for some considerable time.
 These include National Insurance contributions, which can continue for a year after leaving the UK; capital gains, which can be captured upon a temporary resident’s return to the UK if they have been out of the country for less than five years; and inheritance tax, for which an emigre remains liable for three complete calendar years after they have left the country.

-“Recent Court decisions on residence have generally gone against the taxpayer and HMRC is actively pursuing cases where, in its view, the taxpayer has not done enough to demonstrate that they have ceased to be UK resident,” Coward continues.
+“Recent Court decisions on residence have generally gone against the taxpayer and HMRC is actively pursuing cases where, in its view, the taxpayer has not done enough to demonstrate that they have ceased to be UK residents,” Coward continues.
 “The key to proving that you have become non-resident for tax purposes is to sever as many ties with the UK as possible – just staying overseas and counting days spent in the UK is not enough.
 It’s essential to be able to demonstrate a decisive break.”

-PKF recommends that expats take the following measures to ensure that they truly sever their ties with Blighty as far as the Revenue is concerned.
+PKF recommends that ex-pats take the following measures to ensure that they truly sever their ties with Blighty as far as the Revenue is concerned.